angr/angr/docs/getting-started/developing.rst

 name of the class.
 What you should try to write is a description of the environment that the class should be used in.
 If the class should not be instantiated by end-users, write a description of where it will be generated and how instances can be acquired.
-If the class should be instanciated by end-users, explain what kind of object it represents at its core, what behavior is expected of its parameters, and how to safely manage objects of its type.
+If the class should be instantiated by end-users, explain what kind of object it represents at its core, what behavior is expected of its parameters, and how to safely manage objects of its type.